akashsethi24/Machine-Learning/README.md

 # ALS [Alternative Least Squares] Algorithm

-    ALS Algorithm Example includes the implementation of Movie Recommendation Engine.
+    1. ALS Algorithm Example includes the implementation of Movie Recommendation Engine.

        We are using the MovieLens Dataset to Recommend movie.
        User will be Asked for rating 15 movies on the Scale of 0 - 10.
        If User have not seen the movie he can give 0 as Score.
        Output will be the 50 movie Recommended to User.

+    2. ALS Algorithm Example includes the implementation of Music Recommendation Engine.

+       We are using the Last.FM Dataset to Recommend Music.
+       Before running the Process Please Download the Dataset from `http://www-etud.iro.umontreal.ca/~bergstrj/audioscrobbler_data.html`.
+       Replace the File in `src/main/resources` file with Downloaded one.
+       Then run the process

 # Naive Bayes Algorithm